viamrobotics/docs/docs/tutorials/custom-base-dog.md

 ### Register the custom component

-Now that the methods for the custom component are defined, you need to make your custom component available to any robots trying to connect to it.
+Now that you defined the methods for the custom component, you need to make your custom component available to any robots trying to connect to it.

 Save [<file>python_server.py</file>](https://github.com/viam-labs/robot-dog-base/blob/main/python_server.py) into the <file>RobotDog</file> directory.
 The <file>python_server.py</file> file creates an RPC server that forwards gRPC requests from viam-server (or elsewhere) to the custom component.